 3. Form 10D

 The purpose of this form is to get pension benefits after retirement.
 An employee is eligible when he is more than 50 but less than 58 years of age.

 4. Form 13

 This form is used to transfer your old EPF account to a new one.
-However, this form has been linked up with a composite claim form where the transfer can be applied directly at the time of switching of job.
+However, this form has been linked up with a composite claim form where the transfer can be applied directly at the time of switching jobs.

 5. Form 14

 This form is used to pay your LIC policy directly from your pf account.n After filling this form, you have to get verified by your employer and submit it to the EPF commissioner.